HIS 100 History of World Societies I (3 Credits)

 HIS 490Z The History of Love and Marriage (3 Credits)

 An examination of the history of love and marriage in American society from the colonial period through the 20th century.
-Students will read primary and secondary sources on a range of topics from companionate marriage, same-sex marriage, interracial marr
+Students will read primary and secondary sources on a range of topics, such as companionate marriage, same-sex marriage, and interracial marriage.

-This upper-level history seminar will examine two themes of the African Diaspora in Latin America: race and gender.
-It will place Latin America within the border context of Atlantic history, and suggest the ways in which comparative historical study can provide insight into interdisciplinary critical race and gender studies.
-The course will focus particular attention on the example of Cuba, a society that was profoundly impacted by colonialism, slavery, discrimination and revolution.
-It will examine contemporary perspectives and controversies currently underway in American, Latin American and Cuban academia regarding the history and present-day situation of African-descended peoples and women.
+Upper-level history seminar examines two themes of the African Diaspora in Latin America: race and gender, placing Latin America within the context of Atlantic history and suggesting ways in which comparative historical study can provide insight into interdisciplinary critical race and gender studies.
+Focuses on the example of Cuba, a society that was profoundly impacted by colonialism, slavery, discrimination, and revolution.

-HIS 492H Honors Race and Gender in Cuba and Latin America (3 Credits)
+HIS 492H Hnrs Race/ Gender in Cuba/Latin America (3 Credits)

-This upper-level history seminar will examine two themes of the African Diaspora in Latin America: race and gender.
-It will place Latin America within the border context of Atlantic history, and suggest the ways in which comparative historical study can provide insight into interdisciplinary critical race and gender studies.
-The course will focus particular attention on the example of Cuba, a society that was profoundly impacted by colonialism, slavery, discrimination and revolution.
-It will examine contemporary perspectives and controversies currently underway in American, Latin American and Cuban academia regarding the history and present-day situation of African-descended peoples and women.
+Upper-level history seminar examines two themes of the African Diaspora in Latin America: race and gender, placing Latin America within the context of Atlantic history and suggesting ways in which comparative historical study can provide insight into interdisciplinary critical race and gender studies.
+Focuses on the example of Cuba, a society that was profoundly impacted by colonialism, slavery, discrimination, and revolution.

 HIS 494 Internship (3 Credits)

-In this capstone course, students formulate and carry out an original historical research project which applies their writing, critical thinking and public speaking skills to a self- directed research project.
-With the help of the instructor, students dev
+In this capstone course, students formulate and carry out an original historical research project which applies their writing, critical thinking, and public speaking skills to a self-directed research project.
+With the help of the instructor, students develop a historical question; find relevant primary and secondary sources using archives, library holdings, and digital resources; write an article-length paper; and present their research to the class.